-Women have made great strides towards equality in the boardroom, the workplace and many parts of the economy that were once dominated by men.
+Women continue to make great strides towards equality in the boardroom, the workplace and many parts of the economy that were once male dominated.

-However, many women face specific challenges putting money aside for the future.
+However, you may still face specific challenges when it comes to putting money aside for the future.
 These include:

 Juggling day-to-day demands